hyperledger-iroha/iroha-2-docs/src/guide/tutorials/python.md

 # Python

 The Python SDK in the upstream workspace is `iroha-python`.
-It targets the current Torii and Norito surfaces and is still marked as work in progress, but it already covers the core client flows you need to start integrating with Iroha 3.
+It targets the current Torii and Norito surfaces.
+Treat it as a fast-moving preview SDK and pin the package version or source revision used by your integration.

 ## Install